Golem: An algorithm for robust experiment and process optimization: Acknowledgments

 \section{Acknowledgments}

-The authors thank Melodie Christensen for valuable and insightful discussions.
+The authors thank Melodie Christensen and Lars Yunker for valuable and insightful discussions.
 The authors acknowledge the generous support of the National Research Council (NRC) of the Government of Canada.
 M.A. is supported by a Postdoctoral Fellowship of the Vector Institute.
 F.H. acknowledges financial support from the Herchel Smith Graduate Fellowship and the Jacques-Emile Dubois Student Dissertation Fellowship.
 R.J.H. gratefully acknowledges the Natural Sciences and Engineering Research Council of Canada (NSERC) for provision of the Postgraduate Scholarships-Doctoral Program (PGSD3- 534584-2019).
 A.A.-G. acknowledges support form the Canada 150 Research Chairs program and CIFAR.
 A.A.-G. acknowledges the generous support from Anders G. Fr\"{o}seth.
 All computations reported in this paper were completed on the computing clusters of the Vector Institute.
 Resources used in preparing this research were provided, in part, by the Province of Ontario, the Government of Canada through CIFAR, and companies sponsoring the Vector Institute.
+Finally, we thank the anonymous reviewers for their critical reading and comments that resulted in a much-improved manuscript.

 \phantomsection \putbib[main] \end{bibunit}

 \begin{bibunit}[unsrt]